Tim Campbell (businessman)

-Timothy Anthony Campbell (born 27 June 1977) is an English businessman best known as the winner of the first series of the British version of The Apprentice, a BBC TV reality show in which contestants competed to win a £100,000-a-year job working for businessman Alan Sugar.
+Timothy Campbell (born 1979) is an English businessman.
+He is best known as the winner of the first series of the British version of the reality television series The Apprentice, in which contestants originally competed to win a £100,000-a-year job working for businessman Alan Sugar.

+Early life and education

+Timothy Campbell was born in Canning Town, London, in 1979.
+He went to St Helen’s Primary School.

+He graduated from Middlesex University in psychology.

 The Apprentice

-Campbell, a Middlesex University graduate in psychology, worked as a Senior Planner within the Strategy and Service Development (formally Marketing and Planning) directorate of London Underground before applying to appear on the show.
+Campbell worked as a senior planner within the Strategy and Service Development (formally Marketing and Planning) directorate of London Underground before applying to appear on The Apprentice.

-Campbell appeared as a contestant in series 1 of The Apprentice in February 2005 and was hired by Sir Alan Sugar in the final episode, screened in May 2005.
-Campbell was the project manager for his team twice in the show in weeks 1 and 4.
+He appeared as a contestant in series 1 of The Apprentice in February 2005 and was hired by Sir Alan Sugar in the final episode, screened in May 2005, beating Saira Khan in the final.
+This led to a £100,000-a-year job.
+During the series, in weeks 1 and 4 of the competition, Campbell was project manager for his team twice.

-An hour-long documentary about Campbell's first year in his new job, entitled The Apprentice: Tim in the Firing Line, was aired on 19 February 2006, a few days before the launch of series 2.
+An hour-long documentary about Campbell's first year in his new job, entitled The Apprentice: Tim in the Firing Line, aired on 19 February 2006, a few days before the launch of series 2.

-Campbell replaced Claude Littner as Lord Sugar's aide for the show's 16th series due to injuries sustained by Littner as a result of a cycling accident.
-In 2023, after Littner suffered further medical issues, Campbell also replaced him in the 17th series from episode 2 through to episode 10.
-In 2024, he continued as Lord Sugar's aide for the 18th series.
-He has remained as Lord Sugar's aide for the 19th series currently being aired.
+Campbell replaced Claude Littner as Lord Sugar's aide for the 16th series of the programme due to injuries sustained by Littner as a result of a cycling accident.
+Campbell also stepped in during the 17th series from episode 2 through to episode 10, after Littner suffered further medical issues, and was assigned the role permanently from the 18th series onwards.